brendanc490/WebVR-Test-Patterns/Custom/doc/_sources/entities.rst.txt

 Advanced Universal Settings
 ---------------------------
 Advanced mode offers more freedom with position and rotation than standard mode.
-Entities no longer move around a cylindircal plane, but instead move in 3D space.
+Entities no longer move around a cylindrical plane, but instead move in 3D space.

 - Position
     The position of an entity refers to where its center point is located.
 The location of the camera is noted as :math:`(0,0,0)`